Nordoub/NOS-news-app/README.md

 npm start
 ```

 2. Scan the QR code that appears in the terminal to build the application.
-You will need the Expo GO app from the App store / play store for this.
+You will need the Expo GO app from the App store / play store for this, or simply press i to open the iphone simulator, and a to open the android simulator.